7Eddie20/Rebuild/Basics/Data_Types/README.md

 - setprecision(x) will display the x digits of the float
 - every other number represents TRUE in boolean state, except 0.
 - When a value exceeds the limits of a data type, it wraps around to the opposite end of its range due to how binary arithmetic works
+- a garbage value is stored in the variable if variable has no value initialized.